claudiosanches/woocommerce-mundipagg/README.md

 - Installed [WooCommerce](http://wordpress.org/plugins/woocommerce/) 2.3 or later (better 2.5).
 - Installed the latest version of [WooCommerce Extra Checkout Fields for Brazil](http://wordpress.org/plugins/woocommerce-extra-checkout-fields-for-brazil/)
 - [SOAP](php.net/manual/book.soap.php) installed in your server.
-- And an SSL certificate the "Force secure checkout" option enabled.
+- And an SSL certificate and the "Force secure checkout" option enabled.

 ### MundiPagg Settings: ###